andrewssobral/Heuristic-Optimization-in-Python/algorithms/ReadMe.md

 Hence, it is kindly requested to support this work by giving a star to the repository to make it available for a broad range of audiences who are interested in using heuristic optimization techniques in the Python programming language.

-# Current algorithms
+# 📃Current algorithms
 1. GA - Genetic Algorithm (60 lines)
-2. SA - Simulated Annealing (40 lines)
+2. SA - Simulated Annealing (45 lines)
 3. TS - Tabu Search (40 lines)